joshbegley/nyt-latest/README.md

 **Netanyahu Travels to Israeli-Controlled Syria, His Office Says**\
-`The previously unannounced trip highlighted Israel’s new military presence across the de facto border with Syria since the fall of Bashar al-Assad.`\
+`The previously unannounced trip highlighted Israel’s military presence across the de facto border with Syria.
+Israeli forces have seized more Syrian territory since the fall of Bashar al-Assad.`\
 https://nytimes.com/2024/12/17/world/middleeast/17syria-israel-netanyahu.html

 **Conversations and insights about the moment.**\